 Pécs, Southern Transdanubia, Hungary

-The Orca eVTOL is very stable in flight because autonomous avionics control the seven independent electric motors powering the its seven propellers.
+The Orca eVTOL is very stable in flight because autonomous avionics control the seven independent electric motors powering the seven propellers.
 Orca Aerospace affirms that battery powered electric aircraft use a simplified system architecture which makes the vehicle easier to control and safer to fly.
 Therefore, the pilot only has to input vertical and horizontal flight, and takeoff and landing instructions to fly the aircraft.

 The company acknowledges that electric motor technology and battery technology is getting better over time, making electric aircraft future proof and sustainable.
-The company also recognizes that solid state battery technology will be also become available in the near future and that solid state batteries are forecasted to have a 2.5 greater energy density than current battery technology we have today (such as lithium-ion batteries).
+The company also recognizes that solid state battery technology will be also become available in the near future and that solid state batteries are forecasted to have a 2.5 greater energy density than current battery technology (such as lithium-ion batteries).

 - Aircraft type: Emergency Medial Service (EMS) eVTOL aircraft

 - Piloting: 1 pilot with semi-autonomous flight controls

 - Capacity: 1 patient and 1 Emergency Medial Service personnel

 - Cruise speed for maximum range: 204 km/h (127 mph)

 - Propellers: 7 propellers.
 4 propellers exclusively for VTOL flight.
 2 tilt-rotor propellers for VTOL and forward flight.
 1 pusher propeller for forward flight.